pmz2025/smallguides/backup_restore.md

 Let me first list down the snapshots

 But First let me set the password in a variable.
 I'm doing this using gnuPG and yubikey.<br>
-So first create a file and enter your password into a file e.g. myResticpasswd.secret Set the variable using the shell of your choice. <br>
+As a first step, create a file and enter your password into a file e.g. myResticpasswd.secret Set the variable using the shell of your choice. <br>
 I'm using fish shell